Montgomery County Joint Custody Lawyer

-Get Assistance With Joint Child Custody
+Get Assistance With Child Custody in Montgomery County

 Child custody issues inevitably complicate any divorce proceedings.
 The key to getting through this difficult time is keeping the best interests of your children paramount.
 Although you may have negative feelings about your soon-to-be ex-spouse, for your children's sake, he or she should ideally retain a role in their care and upbringing.
 Most judges agree with the concept that children should be raised with equal contributions from both parents, barring mitigating factors such as child abuse.

 The most common outcome of child custody cases is a decision of joint custody.
 Joint custody in Montgomery County encompasses the following three categories of sharing in your children's lives: